jordondoug2019/microblog_VPC_deployment/README.md

 - **Key Pair Issues:** SSH permission errors were resolved by copying the Application Server key to the Web Server.
 - **Jenkins Deploy Issues:**
   <img width="1155" alt="Screenshot 2024-09-27 at 11 05 43 AM" src="https://github.com/user-attachments/assets/8bfe75fb-70e1-4a3b-b68b-a33e3706c983">

+  Running into issues with the deploy stage of the Jenkins build.
+The issue was with permissions and owner ship of the /var/lib/jenkins/.ssh/workload4KeyPair.pem file.
+To troubleshoot, I had to update the owner and permissions of the the file path to jenkins.
+Then changed the permissions to 600.
+There was also a syntacical error with my Jenkins Build Deploy Stage, I was missing the closing qoutation around my path to ssh into the Web Server